Washington wine: Wine regions

 The Columbia Valley AVA covers more than a third of the state and contains several smaller AVAs within its boundaries.

 Geographically and viticulturally, Washington is divided into sections separated by the Cascade Mountain chain.
-The cooler, wetter Western Washington which includes the population centers of Seattle, Tacoma and Olympia is responsible for less than 1% of the state's wine production and is home to one American Viticultural Area (AVA)-the Puget Sound AVA.
+The cooler, wetter Western Washington which includes the population centers of Seattle, Tacoma and Olympia is responsible for less than 1% of the state's wine production and is home-to Puget Sound AVA.
 However, many wineries such as Chateau Ste Michelle, Andrew Will, Quilceda Creek Vintners and those located in Woodinville wine country have production facilities and tasting rooms in Western Washington.
 Seattle also has several urban wineries such as Wilridge Winery.
 These wineries will often own or buy from vineyards in Eastern Washington and have the grapes trucked over the mountains to their facility.
 The warmer, drier eastern part of the state is home to the vast Columbia Valley which extends south into Oregon.
 The Columbia Valley AVA is further divided into several smaller AVAs including Ancient Lakes AVA, Yakima Valley, Walla Walla Valley, Red Mountain, Wahluke Slope, Horse Heaven Hills, Rattlesnake Hills, Snipes Mountain, Candy Mountain, Goose Gap, Royal Slope, The Burn, and White Bluffs.
 To the north in the larger Columbia Valley AVA is the Lake Chelan AVA and the Ancient Lakes AVA in the north-central part of the state.
 On the westernmost side of the Columbia Valley in central Washington is the newest AVA, Naches Heights.
 West of the Columbia Valley is the Columbia Gorge AVA which, along with the Walla Walla AVA, is also shared with Oregon.